jadu/pulsar/docs/_layout/themes.md

 category: Layout
 ---

-There are currently two main colour palletes that can be used to modify the compiled Sass files
+There are currently two main colour palettes that can be used to modify the compiled sass files.

 | File                    | Reason |
 | ----------------------- | ------ |